 Statute of limitations is a law that puts a time limit on when a prosecutor can charge a person or company with a crime.
 The law ensures that convictions are based on complete and accurate information of the event or events in question — and not reliant on fading memories, lost evidence or witnesses who have disappeared.

 Each state sets its statute of limitations for different types of crimes.
-Florida’s statute of limitation for asbestos litigation is different from Montana’s law.
+Florida’s statute of limitation for asbestos litigation is different than Montana’s law.
+Louisiana’s mesothelioma statute of limitation is different than Illinois’ law.
 In most states, the statute of limitations begin when the patient is diagnosed or dies, and it lasts between one and four years.

 The length of time you’re allowed to file a mesothelioma claim also may depend on the type of case — personal injury or wrongful death — as some states have different rules for each.
 Mesothelioma Guide lists the statute of limitations for each state to help you know the time limit for your case.